-This needs to be in my notes because it was such a treat.
+Another YouTube gem.
 This reading has made me see Gauguin differently and Keanu too.
-Afterwards, Keanu says, "..for what we leave behind, for who we want to be...
+Keanu says, "..for what we leave behind, for who we want to be...
 It is the most human thing."
-PS- Peter Doig's art is in the background which Keanu acknowledges.
-He truly deserves to be the Internet's biggest crush.
-He can't help it!
+PS- Peter Doig's art is in the background which he acknowledges.
+No wonder he is the Internet's biggest crush.

 "Leonor Fini: Theater of Desire" was a phenomenal show in 2018.
 Thank you Museum of Sex curators.